DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/DataMesh-as-a-Code_AzureCloud/README.md

 Description:
 - Code samples showcasing how to apply Data Mesh concepts with DevOps with Modern Data Warehouse Architecture leveraging different Azure Sevices.

+Disclaimer:
+In case, [a] *you're willing to contribute to the FOSS Community for Data MESH*, or, [b] *require full access to the code-set for Academic/Not-for-profit purposes*, Please reach me @[DeepHiveMind Contact](https://deephivemind.io/contact.html).
+I may grant you the full access to my another private repo with the full code sets (in due conformance with "Copyright 2019 DeepHiveMind License").

 High Level Technology View:
 - Azure
 - Azure-Data-factory